Skip to main content

 When you run a reverse trial model, it becomes a touch easier to attract new users to your product.
 This is because you have a more attractive proposition to offer users: a completely free product that’s free forever.

 When you use this model, you can market your tool as free to use, which will encourage more users to try it out, experience the benefits of your tool, and then become so obsessed with it that they need to upgrade back to the full package.
+There’s also no need for users to give credit card information, making it an easier sell.

 Less friction in your acquisition process